LoopScheduler/LoopScheduler/README.md

   cmake .. -DLOOPSCHEDULER_BUILD_TESTS=ON && make
   ```

-To build using CMake on Windows:
+To build the tests using CMake on Windows:

   1. Download and install CMake from: https://cmake.org/download/
   2. Open the project in CMake and enable the LOOPSCHEDULER_BUILD_TESTS option to build the tests.
   3. Generate the project for an IDE and use the supported IDE to build.
      Make sure to disable optimizations for evaluations and tests, because they contain dummy loops.
      This is automatically done for GNU (g++) and Clang (clang++) compilers.

-The static library will be built to be used in another CMake project or to be linked.
-See an example of CMake linking in [./Tests/CMakeLists.txt](https://github.com/LoopScheduler/LoopScheduler/blob/main/Tests/CMakeLists.txt).

 # Get started